TIGERB/easy-php/README.md

 - Provide much friendly help for user
 - Module's config support module-defined mysql and nosql configuration
-- Support master-salve mysql configuration
 - ORM provide more apis
 - Make different rank for log
 - Resolve config problem when publish our project
-- implement auto deploy by used phar and git webhook
+- implement auto deploy by used phar
 - ...